gauravmokhasi/first-edit/README.md

 first-edit is therefore a quick way for writers like me to find out if they're using any words too often.

 # Usage
-- Have Python 2.7+ installed on your computer.
+- Have Python installed on your computer.
 - Download this repository to your computer, and unzip to a location of your choice.
-- Copy-Paste the text document you want to analyze to the location where you unzipped the repository, i.e. the folder containing `first_edit.py` and `ignore_words.csv`.
+- Copy-Paste the text document you want to analyze to the location where you unzipped the repository, i.e. the folder containing `first_edit_py2.py`, `first_edit_py3.py` and `ignore_words.csv`.
-- Run `first_edit.py`.
+- Depending on the version of Python you have (2 or 3), run the appropriate `first_edit` file.
 When prompted, type the name of the document you want to analyze.
   - first-edit currently only works with <b>.txt</b> files.
 - See the analysis of your content in `analysis_file.txt`.
 - If the analysis contains some common words that you want to ignore, you can explicitly specify these words in `ignore_words.csv`.
+Subsequent runs of first edit will not count these words.